 In the screenshot below, I've customized slide design 10.
 This includes four easy steps, illustrated by arrows to show a progression of the needed steps.

-Plan on building out multiple education PowerPoint presentation slides to explain the key learning steps.
-This is just one example of using a slide in the Education deck to drive your concept.
+Plan on building out several education PowerPoint presentation slides to explain the key learning steps.
+This is one example of using a slide in the Education deck to drive your concept.

 Step 4.
 Teach With Visualizations

-For the visual learners in the audience, it really helps to have a chart or graph that illustrates the concept at hand.
-You might have the most eloquent speaking points in the rest of the presentation, but a well-made chart could be the tipping point to really drive your point home.
+For the visual learners in the audience, it helps to have a chart or graph that illustrates the concept at hand.
+You might have the most eloquent speaking points in the rest of the presentation, but a well-made chart could be the key to driving your point home.

 Step 5.
 Finish By Asking for Action